Olly Murs (album)

-Olly Murs is the self-titled debut studio album by the English singer-songwriter Olly Murs.
+Olly Murs is the debut studio album by the English singer-songwriter Olly Murs.
 It was released on 23 November 2010 in the United Kingdom.

 The album's lead single, "Please Don't Let Me Go", was released on 27 August 2010.
 The song debuted at number one on the UK Singles Chart.
 The second single from the album, "Thinking of Me", was released on 22 November 2010, and debuted at number four.
 The third single "Heart on My Sleeve" was released in March 2011 and peaked at number 20.
 The song was written by James Morrison and John Shanks.
 The fourth and final release from the album, "Busy" was released in May 2011 and peaked at number 44.
 In October 2011, nearly a year after the album's release, BBC Radio 1 listeners voted Olly Murs as "Album of the Year" in the annual Radio 1 Teen Awards.

 Background and production

 The possibility of an album was first rumoured when Murs finished second place on the sixth series of ITV talent competition, The X Factor.
 In February 2010, it was announced that Murs had been signed to a 50/50-record deal between Epic Records and Syco Music.
 Murs has collaborated with John Shanks, Ed Sheeran, Eg White, Roy Stride, Trevor Horn, Wayne Hector, Matty Benbrook, Phil Thornalley, Martin Brammer, Preston, Mark Taylor and Chris Difford on the album.
 Professor Green was due to appear on the album, however, the duet fell through before recording was completed.
 "Heart on My Sleeve" is a cover of the song originally recorded by American Idol finalist Michael Johns.
 Murs performed "Thinking of Me" live on The X Factor on 21 November 2010.